-FIN 441 Case Problems in Finance 5 credits (BUS 441) 5

-Through the use of cases develop skills in identifying problems, conducting analysis and using financial theory for making decisions in simulated business settings.
+FIN 441 Case Problems in Finance 5 credits Through the use of cases develop skills in identifying problems, conducting analysis and using financial theory for making decisions in simulated business settings.
 Prerequisite: FIN 342.

-FIN 443 Financial Institutions and Markets 5 credits (BUS 443)

-Nature, function and role of financial institutions and markets in the economy.
+FIN 443 Financial Institutions and Markets 5 credits Nature, function and role of financial institutions and markets in the economy.
 Transmission of monetary and fiscal policies through interest rates and funds flows.
 Prerequisite: EC 271.

-FIN 444 Security Analysis (BUS 444)

-Analysis of the securities of public entities and private firms from both individual and institutional viewpoints.
+FIN 444 Security Analysis 5 credits Analysis of the securities of public entities and private firms from both individual and institutional viewpoints.
 Prerequisite: FIN 340.

-FIN 445 Risk Analysis 5 credits (BUS 345) 5

-Analysis of how risk and uncertainty affect the financial decisionmaking process of individuals and financial institutions.
+FIN 445 Risk Analysis 5 credits Analysis of how risk and uncertainty affect the financial decisionmaking process of individuals and financial institutions.
 Topics covered include hedging and insurance theory, and the operations of futures and options markets.
 Prerequisite: FIN 340.

-FIN 446 International Corporate and Trade Finance 5 credits
+FIN 446 International Corporate

-Investigates techniques used to manage the financial activities of a corporation operating in an international environment.
+and Trade Finance 5 credits Investigates techniques used to manage the financial activities of a corporation operating in an international environment.
 Addresses economic exposure of a firm to exchange rate changes, hedging techniques, capital budgeting, international financial markets, techniques of accessing blocked funds, foreign currency options, and other topics.
-Offered every other year.
 Prerequisites: FIN 340 and junior standing.